madhan001/lfmxtractplus/README.md

 ## Quick Start

-To get started,simply install lfmxtractplus, initalize with config.yaml and call methods:
+To get started,simply install lfmxtractplus, initialize with config.yaml, visit the link displayed and login with your Spotify account, copy and paste the redirect url back into the Python prompt and call methods:

 ```python
 import lfmxtractplus.export_data as lf